jeffam70/IP_Loader2/Read Me.md

 --------------------------

   * IP_Loader/ - contains the IP Loader project.
 The Main.pas and XBeeWiFi.pas units are the most important for study.
+    * Loader - contains the IP_Loader.spin source code and binary image for the micro boot loader used by the start of the downloading process.
   * PropellerImages/ - contains the Spin and Binary example Propeller Applications used during testing of the download process.